 You are allowed to order up to 30 days supply of dried cannabis or the equivalent of other cannabinoid products.
 Your maximum amount is calculated based on the amount your healthcare practitioner recommends or 150 grams; whichever of the two amounts is lower.

 For example, if your healthcare practitioner authorizes 2 grams of cannabis a day, the maximum amount of cannabis you can order is 60 grams at one time (2 grams x 30 days = 60 grams).

 What is the best way to take my cannabinoid oil?

 Draw your cannabinoid oil into a syringe and drop it slowly into your mouth (placing it underneath the tongue is not required).
 If you require more detailed instructions for taking your cannabinoid oil, please refer to the How to Take your ZYLEM Oil Formulations guide.
 You can take your oil with or without food, although we recommend taking it with a small amount food as it may increase absorption of the oil and could reduce side effects.
 Avoid taking your oil with citrus food or drinks as it could interfere with its absorption.
-If you have any additional concerns, please contact the ZYUS Patient Care Centre to speak with a pharmacist.
+If you have any additional concerns, please contact the ZYUS Patient Care Centre.

 Can I apply the cannabinoid oil on my skin?